tai-de/lotide/README.md

 ---

-Functions used to manipulate or parse an array
+Functions used to manipulate or parse an object

 <!-- COUNTONLY -->